Living With Type 1 Diabetes

 4. Pack snacks

 Summer can often mean holidays or day trips, or generally spending time outside of our regular routines.
 And when you’re out of your regular routine, it’s easier for your BGLs to become unpredictable as you go longer without eating, or snack more frequently.
 Try to stay on your usual kind of food schedule, even if you’re travelling or out for the day.
-And of course it’s always a good idea to stock up on low-GI snacks to have at hand, so you can relax and enjoy your day.
+And of course it’s always a good idea to have a stock of low-GI snacks at hand, so you can relax and enjoy your day.

 5. Wear sunscreen